KDE/digikam-doc/post_processing/html_gallery.rst

     The HTML Gallery Page to Configure the Output

 This page defines the settings of where and how to store the gallery with all its associated images.
-Select a folder or add a new folder with write access where you want the gallery to be written to.
+Select a folder or add a new folder with write access where you want the gallery to be written.
 Two sub-folders with the name of your album folder and the theme name will be created containing everything.

-A progress dialog giving a feedback indicate to user.
-Press Cancel button during this stage if you want abort the process.
+A progress dialog is displayed to provide feedback to the user.
+Press the **Cancel** button if you want to abort the process during this stage.

 .. figure:: images/html_gallery_page7.webp
     :alt: